 Prior to being called to the Bar, Christopher enjoyed an extremely successful and varied career as an Infantry Officer in the British Army.
 He retired holding the rank of Major.

 Christopher is qualified to accept direct access instructions and does so on a regular basis in respect of criminal, regulatory and inquest work.

 Christopher has been instructed to appear in the Court of Appeal (including the Court Martial Appeal Court) on several occasions and is adept at drafting the necessary advices on appeal in relation to both conviction and sentence.
-Additionally, Christopher has also been instructed to represent servicemen in respect of Appeals.

 Christopher is often instructed to conduct confiscation hearings in the Crown Court as both defence and prosecution council.
 In the main this follows from Christopher’s own trials.